Stoxum/casinocoin-dev-portal/content/index.md

 Name | Type | Description
 ---- | ---- | -----------
-txJSON | string | Transaction represented as a JSON string in casinocoind format. secret | secret string | The secret of the account that is initiating the transaction. options | object | *Optional* Options that control the type of signature that will be generated.
+txJSON | string | Transaction represented as a JSON string in stoxumd format. secret | secret string | The secret of the account that is initiating the transaction. options | object | *Optional* Options that control the type of signature that will be generated.
 *options.* signAs | [address](#address) | *Optional* The account that the signature should count for in multisigning.